The

 On Mastery & Subclasses

-Subclasses in on the Old Guard server work like specializations of your class and enable players to customize their general class into something more fitting their RP and general play style.
-While it’s not mandatory, it’s highly recommended to chose a subclass from character creation onwards, since a player needs to earn the subclass from a fitting IC trainer (aka another player) to master it.
+Subclasses on the Old Guard server work like specializations of your class and enable players to customize their general class into something more fitting their RP and general play style.
+They create additional nuance in your class, providing unique skills or bonuses.

-Changing the subclass (or the class on that account) is also possible that way, as the only thing you need is another player who trains you ICly.
-All on class, subclass and mastery training can be found here.
+Changing the subclass (or the class on that account) is also possible, as the only thing required is another player who trains you ICly.
+All on-class, subclass, and mastery training can be found here.

 Way of the Drunken Master